 Brookline Boulevard Reconstruction Underway for Spring 2013

 After years of delays, the time has come for the Brookline Boulevard Reconstruction Project!
 The City and PennDOT signed off on the final design, and on November 26th, 2012, construction bids were called on the project.
 Construction costs are expected to total around $6.6 million.
-Contractors are slated to break ground in the spring and finish the project by the end of the 2013 construction season!
+Contractors are slated to complete construction by summer 2014!
 Many residents have contacted our office about the difficulty of turning left onto Brookline Boulevard from Pioneer Avenue (outbound) and the consequent traffic back-ups.
 New traffic patterns and signalization at the intersection will minimize that issue when construction is complete.
 We also worked to ensure that the reconstruction includes landscaping, wider sidewalks, and installation of new trash cans and benches.